What Are Astrology Aspects?

 Your natal aspects are permanent - frozen at your birth moment.
 But transiting planets form temporary aspects that activate your birth chart patterns.
 That’s why some years feel easier than others.
 A challenging natal aspect might be triggered during a difficult transit, or supported during a harmonious one.

-Q: What aspect shows soulmate connections?
+Q: What aspect shows strong relationship chemistry?

 Q: How do you read aspects in a birth chart?